mwong009/pycmtensor/docs/user_guide/configuration.md

 	Default: `True`

-## Aesara config
+## pytensor config

-PyCMTensor uses the `aesara` library, which has its own set of configurations.
+PyCMTensor uses the `pytensor` library, which has its own set of configurations.
 We use the following by default:

-`aesara.config.on_unused_input = "ignore"`
+`pytensor.config.on_unused_input = "ignore"`

-`aesara.config.mode = "Mode"`
+`pytensor.config.mode = "Mode"`

-`aesara.config.allow_gc = False`
+`pytensor.config.allow_gc = False`

-Refer to https://aesara.readthedocs.io/en/latest/config.html for other options.
+Refer to https://pytensor.readthedocs.io/en/latest/config.html for other options.